jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_4.rst

 .. meta::
   :description: Booleans 4: how Python booleans and truthiness interact with class inheritance and custom objects.
-Learn to control bool() behavior with __:ref:`bool<what are booleans?>`_ and __len__ through TDD testing.
+Learn to control bool() behavior with __:ref:`bool<how to test if something is grouped as True>`_ and __len__ through TDD testing.
 Continues the booleans series with advanced data structure and OOP connections.
-  :keywords: Jacob Itegboje, Pumping Python, python booleans inheritance, __:ref:`bool<what are booleans?>`_ python, custom bool python, truthiness custom classes, TDD booleans advanced, python bool inheritance tutorial, testing __:ref:`bool<what are booleans?>`_ and __len__
+  :keywords: Jacob Itegboje, Pumping Python, python booleans inheritance, __:ref:`bool<how to test if something is grouped as True>`_ python, custom bool python, truthiness custom classes, TDD booleans advanced, python bool inheritance tutorial, testing __:ref:`bool<how to test if something is grouped as True>`_ and __len__

 .. include:: ../../links.rst